TAUSBV/dqf-api/v3/README.md

 * Getting back to the overwrite parameter.
 If this is set to true, then the whole segment revision history should be posted every time you trigger the upload (ex. document saved) as it overwrites existing records in our end.
 If set to false, then only the new and un-posted revisions should be sent.

-Three types of review projects are supported:

-1. Error Review - i.e. selection of one or multiple error categories to be applied to:
-  * Whole segment
-  * Part of segment
-2. Correction - i.e. editing the existing translation
-3. Combined (a combination of the above).
-For the error review part, again:
-  * Whole segment
-  * Part of segment

-The sub-type will be automatically defined by the API , based on the non-required parameters that were included during the review settings post.

-**Note:** Review projects can also have translation projects as children.
-For example, a review project with a type of *Error Review* is created and completed.
-The review's parent project (let's assume a translation project) owner decides to send it again for translation.
-This should create a translation child for the aforementioned review project.
-Or he/she can send it for review *Correction* which would then have to create a review child project.

 <a name="automatedReview"/>
 ## Automated Review Projects